meshery/meshery/docs/pages/guides/meshery-metrics.md

 ### Prometheus Charts

-User needs to set the prometheus URL and API key to create and query boards.
+User needs to set the Prometheus URL and API key to create and query boards.

 [![Prometheus Charts]({{ site.baseurl }}/assets/img/architecture/PrometheusCharts.svg)]({{ site.baseurl }}/assets/img/architecture/PrometheusCharts.svg)

 ### Grafana Charts

-User needs to set the grafana URL and API key to create and query boards.
+User needs to set the Grafana URL and API key to create and query boards.

 [![Grafana Charts]({{ site.baseurl }}/assets/img/architecture/GrafanaCharts.svg)]({{ site.baseurl }}/assets/img/architecture/GrafanaCharts.svg)

 ### Dynamic Boards

-Dynamic Boards can be generated from prometheus or grafana.
-These borads are defined by user.
+Dynamic Boards can be generated from Prometheus or Grafana.
+These boards are defined by the user.
 Grafana SDK is used for these boards.

 ### Static Boards

-Static Borads capture the Service Mesh Performance.
-Certain protos are defined and tracked as a part of performace tests.
-Static Boards Queries prometheus SDK directly.
+Static Boards capture the Service Mesh Performance.
+Certain protos are defined and tracked as a part of performance tests.
+Static Boards Queries Prometheus SDK directly.